mimimumu/tuyasmart_home_android_sdk_doc/en/resource/SmartScene_Manager.md

 | Air quality      | aqi        | EnumProperty      |
 | Sunrise & sunset | sunsetrise | EnumProperty      |
 | Timer            | timer      | TimerProperty     |

+2.
-1. Property is a commonly used data structure in Tuya smart to control devices and other functions.
+  Property is a commonly used data structure in Tuya smart to control devices and other functions.
 Currently, four properties are available: Regarding Numerical Type, Enumeration Type, Boolean Type, and Timer Type (corresponding to Numeric Type, Enumeration Type and Boolean Type in the condition), each Property is provided with a different access interface.
-See the rules introduction section above for details.
+See the [rules introduction section](#rules) above for details.

 **[Example Codes]**
 ```java